Molesworth's horse

 The kit does include a wind driven generator but as far as I can tell it only resembles one example.
 The Belgian Air Force employed a wide variety of generators on the R-31 (I count at least 3 different types) so I converted an old Airfix Bulldog generator.
 Azur omit the distinctive wingtip navigation lights as well, something which for a company of their level is inexcusable and far too frequent.
 However, these can be repurposed from (ironically) wind driven generators included in the Potez 25 kit (if you don't use them on your chosen Potez 25 option).
 Fuselage paneling also needed creating with the molded on panels removed and new ones added from plastic card.

 There's not a lot of information available but I was able to find the FNAR website which had a useful section on the R-31 and the Belgian Wings website.
 This latter has a the laudable aim of providing a photo of every Belgian Air Force aircraft.
 However, despite having all these photos the research and information provided about the prototypes can only be described as poor.
-Sketchy captions and a low level of proof reading combine to limit the sight's usefulness and it is nowhere near the quality of the Dutch (for example) websites but it is the only reasonably comprehensive resource for the interwar Belgian Air Force.
+Sketchy captions and a low level of proof reading combine to limit the site's usefulness and it is nowhere near the quality of the Dutch (for example) websites but it is the only reasonably comprehensive resource for the interwar Belgian Air Force.

 This kit is a pleasurable build and if you enjoy adding detail (which I do) then it can be built into something special.
 The decals despite not having a true silver wings option are very well chosen and printed and the options interesting.
 Colours used were Tamiya X-18 satin black (the prototype black was a satin finish), Tamiya X-11 chrome silver enamel for aluminium doping and Tamiya XF-16 flat aluminium enamel for the aluminium sections (the brushed aluminium effect was attained by using matt varnish with the ordinary aluminium satin varnished).